 Eating is a key component of how you live your healthiest, happiest life, but it’s possible to overdo it.
 While eating too much now and then isn’t dangerous, eating too much on the reg can lead to health concerns.

-Here are some of the biggest health effects that overeating has on your body.
+Here are some of the ways that overeating on the reg can impact your body:

 When overeating is a symptom of something more serious